Improwised/kb.repairrabbit.github.io/content/advanced-configuration/email-templates.md

 ### <a name="appointment_confirmation">Appointment conformation mail</a>

-When user creates an appointment at that time an confirmation mail will be sent to user.
+When the user creates an appointment at that time an confirmation mail will be sent to the user.

 ### <a name="reminder_email">Reminder E-Mail</a>